Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 **Explanations**

-The `studio` command will connect to the management datasource to retrieve the url of the tenant given in argument.
+The `studio` command will connect to the management datasource to retrieve the url of the tenant given as an argument.
 If you want to run multiple studios, you can pass a specific `--port` option.

 ### `lift`